jmstoic/menu/README.md

 The intention is that these pieces be left intact as unaltered artistic works, and citation be given both for `Left Coast Collective` and the original author(s) we commissioned.

-All authors and media producers who also share in the ownership of this material are to be listed here with full recognition of their individual contributions. **No sale or distribution of this material is authorized by the posting of these works.**
+All authors and media producers who also share in the ownership of this material are to be listed here with full recognition of their individual contributions. **No sale or redistribution of this material is authorized by the posting of these works.**